 Previously published client alerts related to coronavirus, include What Businesses Can Do To Prepare For Coronavirus and Interpreting the Force Majeure Clause In Your Contract.

 Partridge Snow & Hahn's Business Law Group is ready to answer questions and to provide advice on how to address general and specific business risks posed by the coronavirus.
-For additional current information and resources visit the firm's COVID-19 Advisory Group page.

-Date Created

-March 19, 2020
+Date Created March 19, 2020